New Distribution Capability (NDC)

 This transparency gives travellers a broader choice, allowing them to explore and select the options that best align with their preferences and budget.
 Ultimately, NDC fosters healthy competition, driving airlines to innovate and deliver more compelling offers to attract customers.

-The number of years ago Gray Dawes adopted NDC, becoming early adopters of the standard
+The year Gray Dawes adopted NDC, carving us out as pioneers within the business travel industry and becoming early adopters of the standard

 TRAVEL TALKS | Episode 7 Content is King